top of page

 Experiencing racism at work

-As a mixed-race PR professional, I’ve always been in the minority in my work.
-Although it hasn't stopped me from achieving, on a personal level it’s always felt unbalanced – as if something is missing.
+Although it hasn't stopped me from achieving, on a personal level it’s always felt unbalanced – as if something has always been missing.

 Mostly, I’ve worked alongside good, conscious individuals.
 But there have been occasions when I’ve had to breathe deeply to ease my anger so I wouldn’t respond furiously to racist or xenophobic comments in the professional setting.
+Including from management.

 But why did I do this'?

-Well, when you’re in a minority in an industry that clearly hasn’t improved much in terms of diversity and inclusion throughout my 25-year career, you just get on with it – but it's actually exhausting.
-Plus, I’ve been afraid of being seen as the ‘uppity' black woman and losing my job.
+Well, when you’re in a minority in an industry that clearly hasn’t improved much in terms of diversity and inclusion throughout my 25-year career, you just get on with it – but it's exhausting.
+Plus, I’ve been afraid of being seen as the ‘uppity' Black woman and losing my job.

 Nonetheless, racism cuts deeply.